Westward Ho! Beach

 Surfing and kite surfing companies are peppered along the seafront , offering lessons to adrenalin junkies of all ages and abilities, we are also lucky to have an eclectic selection of eateries, penny arcades and quirky souvenir shops all within easy reach of the beach.
+The sandy beach is also ideal for surfing holidays in Devon or for those who enjoy fishing you can choose from beach, rock and even Devon coarse fishing nearby.
 If you are holidaying in Westward Ho!, a day at the beach is a must.

 About an hour away from Westward Ho!
 Woolacombe Bay is located on the other side of the coast.
 It's a big favourite for surfers, attracting thousands of people each summer to this and its bohemian edged resort.
 This is one of the reasons it is fast becoming renowned as an international surfing hotspot.
 You will find kiss me quick hats, donuts and postcards galore, the summer is very busy however its a great day out for beach lovers.

 Geographically, the beach lies between the rugged, unspoilt Baggy and Morte Points.
 The rolling surf brings unbroken Atlantic breakers from across thousands of miles of ocean to pound on this three-mile long stretch of golden sand.